 If you don’t see , then only you have access to the item.

-To get alerted when a website you have an account for is added to Watchtower, click the account or collection at the top of the sidebar and choose Settings.
-Then click Privacy and turn on Watchtower notifications.
+To see when a website you have an account for is added to Watchtower, click the account or collection at the top of the sidebar and choose Settings.
+Then click Privacy and turn on Watchtower options you’d like to see results for.

 Format secure notes

 Add formatting to your secure notes with Markdown.
-View them in rich text, complete with headers, bold and italic styles, lists, and more.
+View your text with headers, bold and italic styles, lists, and more.

-You can temporarily enlarge a password to make it easier to see while entering it on another device or reading it aloud.
+You can temporarily reveal or enlarge a password to make it easier to see while entering it on another device or reading it aloud.

 To enlarge a password, hover over it.
 Then click and choose Show in Large Type.